JackSzwergold/Cheat-Sheets/content/ubuntu/installing_imagemagick_from_source_via_a_custom_debian_package_build_on_ubuntu.md

 ---
 Title: ImageMagick - Installing ImageMagick from Source via a Custom Debian Package Build on Ubuntu
-Description: ImageMagick - Installing ImageMagick from Source via a Custom Debian Package Build on Ubuntu
+Description: A cheat sheet for installing ImageMagick from source via a custom Debian package build on Ubuntu related items.
 Author: Jack Szwergold
 Date: 2015-09-21
 Robots: noindex,nofollow